The Howling Movie Franchise: Disappointing Sequels, But One Classic

 The Howling IV: The Original Nightmare

-Howling IV: The Original Nightmare is a cheap and boring addition to the Howling franchise and this movie lacks the presence of werewolves and the plot is pretty bad, even by the previous sequels standards.
+Howling IV: The Original Nightmare is a cheap and boring addition to The Howling franchise and this movie lacks the presence of werewolves and the plot is pretty bad, even by the previous sequels standards.

-One redeeming aspect of this film is the decomposing scene, which features impressive effects but this brief moment of interest is not enough to make up for the overall disappointment of the movie and the lack of excitement and poor storytelling make it difficult to find any enjoyment in this film really.
-[The Howling IV: The Original Nightmare on IMDB]
+One redeeming aspect of this film is the decomposing scene, which features impressive effects but this brief moment of interest is not enough to make up for the overall disappointment of the movie.

 The Howling V: The Rebirth

-A big disappointment in this film is the wasted potential of the cursed werewolf family.
 The movie introduces the concept of a werewolf curse within the family, but fails to fully explore this storyline and it feels like a missed opportunity to delve deeper into the mythology and create a more compelling narrative.

 The Howling VI: The Freaks